lzlabs/pg_dumpbinary/README.md

 ## pg_dumpbinary

-pg_dumpbinary is a tool used to dump a PostgreSQL database in binary format.
-With pg_dump you can dump a database in three different format: plain (plain-text SQL), directory (directory-format archive) and custom (custom-format archive).
-You must use this command unless you are in one of those situations:
+pg_dumpbinary is useful in some situations:

-  - you have bytea that can not be exported by pg_dump because the total size of the escape/hex output exceed 1Gb.
+* you have bytea that can not be exported by pg_dump because the total size of the escape/hex output exceed 1Gb.
-  - you have custom type based on bytea that stores char(0) but the user visible type is char/varchar/text which truncate data after the '\0'.
-In this case pg_dump will export the data in the visible type which will result in data lost.
+* you have custom type that stores `\0` internally in bytea but data are returned as char/varchar/text which truncate data after the '\0'.
+In this case pg_dump will export data in the output type which will result in data lost.
-  - probably other cases that I have still not encountered.
+* any other case where pg_dump run in plain text, custom and directory format is failing to export your data correctly.

 If you are in this case pg_dumpbinary will help you by dumping the PostgreSQL database in binary format.
+In all other cases you must use the pg_dump/pg_restore commands distributed with PostgreSQL.

 The program creates a directory with the name given as parameter for the backup then it dump pre-data and post-data section using pg_dump in this directory.

-pg_dumpbinary collect the list of schemas and tables from the pre-data and execute through the psql command the SQL COPY orders to dump all data in binary format from all tables.
+pg_dumpbinary collect the list of schemas and tables from the pre-data section and execute through the psql command the SQL COPY orders to dump all data in binary format from all tables.
 The COPY statement looks like:

     COPY my_table TO stdout WITH (FORMAT binary);